Martin-Ferrero-Thompson/riding4gbs-website/docs/typography.md

 - `src/styles/fonts.css` centralizes font imports.
 - `src/styles/global.css` defines CSS variables for font stacks and the `.hero-title` class; it removes blanket heading overrides so typography is role-based.

+## Spacing Rhythm

+To keep vertical rhythm consistent across pages, global vertical padding is applied in `MainLayout.astro` on the `<main>` element:

+- `py-12 md:py-20 lg:py-24`
+- Safe-area insets remain at the layout level: `pt-[env(safe-area-inset-top)] pb-[env(safe-area-inset-bottom)]`

+Page wrappers should not add extra top/bottom padding.
+The shared `.page-card-dark` component now provides only horizontal margins and internal padding:

+- Margins: `mx-4 md:mx-8 lg:mx-12` (no vertical margins)
+- Padding: `p-6 md:p-8 lg:p-10`

+When creating new pages, rely on the layout for outer spacing and on the card for inner comfort.
+If a future page needs a compact or edge-to-edge layout, introduce a boolean prop on `MainLayout` to adjust the global `py-*` classes rather than adding ad‑hoc overrides.

 ## Internationalization (FR/ES accents)

 - Montserrat and Inter include Latin Extended glyphs.